sancsoft/areageode/README.md

 The database comes from the https://github.com/ravisorg/Area-Code-Geolocation-Database github repository.

+## AreaGeode.Library

+A .NET Core library that implements the AreaGeode functionality and can be incorporated directly into a project.

+## AreaGeode.API

+A .NET Core WebAPI that can be used as a service for performing AreaGeode lookups that just puts an API front end on the library.

+The API requires an appsettings.json with a functional connection string.
+The file sample.appsettings.json is provided as a template.

 ## Data Access Layer

 The data access layer is implemented using Dapper to SQL Server.
 The DAL is read-only, which